Meet The Chefs Who Cook For The World's Most Powerful People

 He's also started cooking the South African specialty bobotie, a spiced meat dish baked with an egg topping, since the Prince's marriage to South African swimmer Charlene Wittstock.

-One major challenge?
-Keeping food Kosher, even when guests don't observe the Jewish dietary laws.

-'I've never seen kashrut as something that limits me.
-Of course your hands are tied regarding certain ingredients, but I've always seen it as a challenge and have never hid behind it to say, 'I can't do that,' ' Kadosh told Israel21c.
-'I've prepared meals for French presidents, and they've asked me afterwards, 'was that really kosher?'
-To me, that's the best compliment.'

-Cooking for President Giorgio Napolitano: In 2009, Boca co-hosted the Club des Chefs des Chefs in Italy.
-He focused on simple recipes: ''Fads will come and go, but a plate of spaghetti in tomato sauce won't,'' Boca told Teatro Naturale.
+Cooking for President Giorgio Napolitano: In 2009, Boca and Sprega hosted the Clubs des Chefs des Chefs in Italy.
+The two said they focus on simple recipes: ''Fads will come and go, but a plate of spaghetti in tomato sauce won't,'' Boca told Teatro Naturale.

 According to Abbondanza! magazine: